mkumm/mkumm_blog/content/posts/up-and-running-hugo/index.md

 $ hugo
 ```

 Yep, that's it.
-Our `public/` directory is now populated with everything you will need (and at the moment more than you need) to deploy your site publicly.
+Our `public/` directory is now populated with everything you will need (and at the moment more than you need) to deploy your site.

 ### Prep for Deployment

-Hugo's `hugo deploy` with some minimal configuration can be used to deploy to all the regular players and it is a great option.
+Hugo's `hugo deploy` (with some minimal configuration) can be used to deploy to all the regular players and it is a great option.
 What is not well documented is setting up a more generic deployment using Docker and a provider like [fly.io](https://fly.io) - which is the provider I have been using for the last year or so.

 **Set up a Docker File**